 Chill your glasses in the freezer for at least 30 minutes for an extra cold Black Manhattan.

 Try bourbon instead of rye whiskey for a sweeter drinking experience.

 Stir for at least 30 seconds to chill but no more, or you risk diluting your cocktail too much.

 Pour the whiskey, Averna, and bitters into a cocktail shaker

 Add a scoop of ice and stir for 30 seconds to chill

 History of the Black Manhattan

-Unlike the original Manhattan cocktail which dates to the 1800s, the Black Manhattan recipe is a modern-day Gen Z baby.
+Unlike the original Manhattan cocktail, which dates to the 1800s, the Black Manhattan recipe is a modern-day Gen Z baby.
 Invented in 2005 by bartender Todd Smith, the Black Manhattan is a seductive caramel riff on the classic.
 The Italian amaro, Averna, replaces the traditional sweet vermouth.
 It adds depth and even more character to this already complex cocktail.
-The change is a small, but the bittersweet Averna perfectly contrasts rye whiskey’s spicy character.
+The change is small, but the bittersweet Averna perfectly contrasts rye whiskey’s spicy character.

 You also might like: 20 Aperol Cocktail Recipes.

 The Manhattan is one of those cocktails that lends itself well to play and experimentation.
 There are Mexican, French, Italian, and even a winter version of the cocktail, and they’re all delicious.
 With so many options, we suggest you host a Manhattan cocktail party with your friends to find out which one you like best.